Expert Opinion

 If you’re unsure, please reach out by email with a brief, records review and operation report or relevant correspondence.

-Accept the calendar invite that is then created to confirm the appointment.
-Calendar invites can be shared within your organisation.
+Accept the calendar invite to confirm the appointment.
+Invites can be shared within your organisation and contain the videoconference link.

 Consultancy fees

-A typical review of clinical records up to ~500 pages entails 2 hours of pre-reading, formulation, and 45 minutes of video conference.
-The fee for this is 2.75 x $750 p/h = $2062.50+GST, which is a minimum fee.
+A typical review of clinical records up to ~500 pages entails 2.5 hours of pre-reading and formulation and 45 minutes of video conference.
+The fee for this is 3.25 x $850 p/h = $2762.50+GST, which is a minimum fee.
 A longer, more complex review might involve 3.5 hours of pre-reading, usually offset by report-writing time.

 If a team decides not to proceed with a report, a client-friendly summary of the opinion and Q&A for use without specific attribution is offered.
 This is provided without additional fee as a service to clients who have invested deeply, emotionally, and often financially in a case.